 Consume warm water in the form of green tea at least twice a day, because warm water quickly preps up digestion, and green tea helps detox the body.

 Water is one of the most critical factors in fat metabolism.
-No matter how much you exercise, to metabolise fat and eliminate the ensuing toxins, the body needs an ample and constant supply of water.
-When you exercise a lot but don’t consume enough water, you are preventing fat from being effectively metabolised, and the resultant dehydration might leave you feeling tired and cramped.
+No matter how much you exercise, to metabolize fat and eliminate the ensuing toxins, the body needs an ample and constant supply of water.
+When you exercise a lot but don’t consume enough water, you are preventing fat from being effectively metabolized, and the resultant dehydration might leave you feeling tired and cramped.

-Therefore, add a few litres of purified water through the day, and see the fat melt right off!
+Therefore, add a few liters of purified water throughout the day, and see the fat melt right off!